-- Added to Section 8, Agency Responsibilities, that agencies must receive advance approval from OSHR to administer a bonus program for a group of 50 or more employees. - Added to Section 8, Agency Responsibilities, that agencies must receive advance approval from OSHR to administer a bonus program under Retention Bonus Situation 1, "Retention Bonus for Positions in Specific Job Classifications," that is expected to last more than one year. - Added to Section 8, Agency Responsibilities the requirement to report annually to OSHR on the outcome, effectiveness, and continued benefit of bonus programs with data and recommendations when the agency would like the retention bonus program to exceed one year.

-Changes to provide additional flexibility for agencies which will be funding the bonus through grant funds that must be paid out within a limited duration of time:

-- Section 6, in the subsection entitled "Payment of Bonuses," was revised to add an exception when the agency will be funding the bonus through grant funds that must be paid out within a limited period of time.
+• Added to Section 8, Agency Responsibilities, that agencies must receive advance approval from OSHR to administer a bonus program for a group of 50 or more employees. • Added to Section 8, Agency Responsibilities, that agencies must receive advance approval from OSHR to administer a bonus program under Retention Bonus Situation 1, "Retention Bonus for Positions in Specific Job Classifications," that is expected to last more than one year. • Added to Section 8, Agency Responsibilities the requirement to report annually to OSHR on the outcome, effectiveness, and continued benefit of bonus programs with data and recommendations when the agency would like the retention bonus program to exceed one year.
+Chang ges to provide additional flexibility for agencies which will be fundin g the bonus through grant funds that must be paid out within a limited I duration of time: • Section 6, in the subsection entitled "Payment of Bonuses," was revised to add an exception when the agency will be funding the bonus through grant funds that must be paid out within a limited period of time.
 In (and only in) this situation, the agency may pay in one installment a bonus of more than \$2,500, or the agency may pay more than two-thirds of the total bonus in the first of multiple installments.
-In these circumstances, the agency shall seek to use multiple installments to the extent reasonable given the constraints placed on the agency by the grant funding source. - To match this proposed change, Section 6 was revised in the subsection entitled "Period of Consecutive Service."
-The new language establishes that when the agency is funding the bonus through grant funds that must be paid out within a limited period of time, the agency may set the period of

-May 30, 2024 October 17, 2024 consecutive service to be longer than the time between installments.
+In these circumstances, the agency shall seek to use multiple installments to the extent reasonable given the constraints placed on the agency by the grant funding source. • To match this proposed change, Section 6 was revised in the subsection entitled "Period of Consecutive Service."
+The new language establishes that when the agency is funding the bonus through grant funds that must be paid out within a limited period of time, the agency may set the period of consecutive service to be longer than the time between installments.
 This alternative period of consecutive service, which must be between 3 and 18 months, must be stated in the repayment agreement.
-The period of consecutive service cannot be shorter than the time between installments. • Minor conforming changes were made to the portions of Section 6 entitled "Eligibility for the Final Installment" and "Repayment." • Policy is no longer designated as a pilot policy. • Added a note to Section 2 on Retention Bonus Eligibility to clarify that If an employee is initially ineligible for a retention bonus due to a disciplinary action and that disciplinary action becomes inactive while the agency's retention bonus program is still active, then that employee is eligible to receive that retention bonus, provided they meet all other eligibility requirements. • Added a statement clarifying the system of record is the HR/Payroll system as of 2024.
-May 15, 2025 (Reheard after first being presented at April 17, 2025 SHRC meeting and tabled for to address commissioner concerns.)
-Removed eligibility requirement that employee must not have received a bonus within last 24 months.
+The period of consecutive service cannot be shorter than the time between installments.
+Minor conforming changes were made to the portions of Section 6 entitled "Eligibility for the Final Installment" and "Repayment."
+May 30, 2024 Policy is no longer designated as a pilot policy.
+October 17, 2024 Added a note to Section 2 on Retention Bonus Eligibility to clarify that If an employee is initially ineligible for a retention bonus due to a disciplinary action and that disciplinary action becomes inactive while the agency's retention bonus program is still active, then that employee is eligible to receive that retention bonus, provided they meet all other eligibility requirements.
+Added a statement clarifying the system of record is the HR/Payroll system as of 2024.
+April 17, 2025 Removed eligibility requirement that employee must not have received a bonus within last 24 months.
 This allows agencies more flexibility to provide multiple bonus programs for employees.